Outsmart iCloud hackers and keep your data safe

 7. Don’t use unsecured wireless networks

-Free hotspots can be a convenient way to browse the web, particular when you're on the move.
+Free hotspots can be a convenient way to browse the web, particularly when you're on the move.
 But they're not secure.

 Are they legit?
 Whoever operates a network has the capability of intercepting or recording traffic sent over it.
 If you don't know who is running the network -- and you don't trust them -- you shouldn't use it.
 If the network isn't secured properly, there's also the potential that other users of the network could attack your devices and potentially intercept your traffic or your device's data.